SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/localfile/index.md

 ### Step 2: Configure the source template

-In this step, you will configure the yaml required for Local File Collection.
+In this step, you will configure the yaml required for localfile collection.
 Below are the inputs required for configuration:

 - **Name**.
 Name of the source template.
 - **Description**.
 Description for the source template.